roberto117343/ThresholdXpert/README.md

 2.  **Batch Prediction (`File prediction`)**
     -   Applies a predefined set of thresholds to an entire CSV dataset.
-    -   Generates and displays in the interface the content for a CSV file with the predicted classification of each case, ready to be copied and manually saved, allowing for external validation.
+    -   Generates and displays in the interface the content of a CSV file containing the predicted classification of each case, ready to be copied and manually saved for external validation.

 3.  **Single Case Prediction (`Individual prediction`)**
     -   Manually enter the biomarker values for a single case (e.g., one patient).